-Share-based compensation expenses were \$156 million, \$62 million and \$15 million in fiscal 2015, 2014 and 2013, respectively.
+Share-based compensation expenses were \$250 million, \$156 million and \$62 million in fiscal 2016, 2015 and 2014, respectively.
+The increase in share-based compensation expenses for fiscal 2016 compared to fiscal 2015 was primarily due to grants of restricted stock units and performance-based restricted stock units to existing and new employees.
 The increase in share-based compensation expenses for fiscal 2015 compared to fiscal 2014 was primarily due to an increase in the number of employees, as well as a change in the timing of the cycle in which we grant additional equity awards to existing employees which resulted in grants that were made earlier in the fiscal year in fiscal 2015 relative to fiscal 2014.
-The increase in share-based compensation expenses for fiscal 2014 compared to fiscal 2013 was primarily due to an increase in the number of employees during fiscal 2014.
-During fiscal 2015, 2014 and 2013, the realized excess tax benefits related to share-based compensation were immaterial.
-The next grant to existing employees is planned for the first quarter of fiscal 2016.
+During fiscal 2016, 2015 and 2014, the realized excess tax benefits related to share-based compensation were immaterial.
+The next grant to existing employees is planned for the first quarter of fiscal 2017.